a-b-street/docs/book/src/tech/map/geometry/README.md

 ## Background

 Most street maps you'll find provide a simplified view of streets.
-Google Maps, Apple Maps, and most OpenStreetMap renderers mostly just tell you the road's name, color it by type (a highway, major arterial road, minor residential street), take great liberties with the width, and don't explicitly distinguish intersections from roads.
+Google Maps, Apple Maps, and most OpenStreetMap (OSM) renderers mostly just tell you the road's name, color it by type (a highway, major arterial road, minor residential street), take great liberties with the width, and don't explicitly distinguish intersections from roads.
 These maps are used for navigation and drawing your attention to nearby businesses, so this is quite a reasonable view.